MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/governance.md

 # Cluster Governance

-Governance provides mechanisms and processes to maintain control over your applications and resources in the cloud.
+Governance provides mechanisms and processes to control your applications and resources in the cloud.
 It involves planning your initiatives and setting strategic priorities.
-Governance is put in place to mitigate risks and ensure minimal interruption to adoption or innovation in your organization.
+Governance can help you mitigate risks, stay compliant with corporate standards and external regulations, and ensure minimal interruption to adoption or innovation in your organization.

-When we look at governance of Kubernetes clusters in the cloud we can distinguish two aspects of it:
+When looking at the governance of Kubernetes clusters in a cloud environment, we can distinguish the following aspects:

-- Governance of the environment and the infrastructure where the Kubernetes clusters are deployed.
+- Managing the cloud environment and infrastructure where Kubernetes clusters are deployed.
 - Governance inside your Kubernetes environment, or how applications are deployed and run on it.

-In this article we will focus only on governance in your Kubernetes environment.
+This article will focus only on governance in your Kubernetes environment.

 > [!NOTE]
 > This article is part of a [series of articles](index.md) that helps professionals who are familiar with Amazon Elastic Kubernetes Service (Amazon EKS) to understand Azure Kubernetes Service (AKS).

 ## Enforce policies and strengthen governance in your Kubernetes environment

-When we look at the options for applying governance policies the two leading CNCF projects are:
+Governance refers to an organization's ability to enforce and validate rules across departments, groups, or the entire organization to guarantee compliance with corporate standards.
+In the Kubernetes context, this means implementing policies across a fleet of Kubernetes clusters and applications running in those clusters.

+There are three governance dimensions to define a consistent Kubernetes governance strategy.

+- **Targets** define the policy goals a governance strategy should meet regarding security and compliance.
+For example, targets specify which users should have access to a Kubernetes cluster, namespace, or application or which container registries and images to use in which clusters.
+The security operations team usually sets these targets as the first step when defining a governance strategy for the company.
+- **Scopes** define a set of elements to which policies should be applied to address the targets and must address all Kubernetes-visible components.
+You can specify scopes in terms of organizational units (departments, teams, groups, users), environments (cloud provider, region, group of clusters, namespaces, etc.), or both.
+- **Policy directives** use Kubernetes capabilities to enforce governance policies across the specified scopes to enforce the rules defined by targets.

+For more information, read [Kubernetes governance, what you should know](https://www.cncf.io/blog/2020/05/29/kubernetes-governance-what-you-should-know/).
+You can leverage one of the following leading CNCF projects to enforce policies in your Kubernetes clusters:

 - Open Policy Agent (OPA) via Gatekeeper
 - Kyverno

 ### Open Policy Agent (OPA) & Gatekeeper

-[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a Kubernetes admission controller that enforces policies created with [OPA](https://www.openpolicyagent.org/).
+[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is an open-source project and collaboration between organizations, including Google and Microsoft, later donated to the CNCF.
+Gatekeeper is a Kubernetes admission controller that enforces policies created with [Open Policy Agent (OPA)](https://www.openpolicyagent.org/), a general-purpose policy engine.
 With OPA you can create a policy that runs pods from tenants on separate instances or at a higher priority than other tenants.
+OPA policies are expressed in a high-level declarative language called [Rego](https://www.openpolicyagent.org/docs/latest/#rego).
 A collection of common OPA policies can be found in the GitHub [repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies/opa) for this project.

 ### Kyverno

 [Kyverno](https://kyverno.io) is a Kubernetes native policy engine that can validate, mutate, and generate configurations with policies as Kubernetes resources.
 Kyverno uses Kustomize-style overlays for validation, supports JSON Patch and strategic merge patch for mutation, and can clone resources across namespaces based on flexible triggers.
+Unlike Gatekeeper, Kyverno is a policy engine uniquely designed for Kubernetes.
+With Kyverno, you can manage policies as Kubernetes resources without requiring a new language to define policies.
+This approach allows using familiar tools such as [kubectl](https://kubernetes.io/docs/tasks/tools/), [git](https://git-scm.com/), and [customize](https://kustomize.io/) to manage policies.
+You can use Kyverno policies to validate, mutate, and generate Kubernetes resources.

 You can use Kyverno to isolate namespaces, enforce pod security and other best practices, and generate default configurations such as network policies.
 Several examples are included in the GitHub [repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies/kyverno) for this project.

 ## EKS Governance

-EKS customers usually rely and use one of the above mentioned solutions, or any of the other available third party solutions for kubernetes governance.
-Example of policies for both Gatekeeper and Kyverno can be found in this [repository.](https://github.com/aws/aws-eks-best-practices/tree/master/policies).
+AWS customers usually rely on and use [Kyverno](https://kyverno.io), [Gatekeeper](https://github.com/open-policy-agent/gatekeeper), or other third-party solutions to define and implement a governance strategy for their EKS clusters.
+This [GitHub repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies) contains a collection of policies for [Kyverno](https://kyverno.io) and [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) ready to use.

 ## AKS Governance

-Governance on AKS can be implemented any of the available third party solutions.
-When using AKS you can rely on  **Azure Policy** service, which allows you to create, assign, and manage policy definitions to enforce rules for your resources.
-This feature keeps AKS in compliance with your corporate standards.
+Azure customers can use [Azure Policy with OPA Gatekeeper](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes) or [Kyverno](https://kyverno.io) to implement a governance strategy and in their AKS clusters.

+### Azure Policy

-Azure Policy extends [Gatekeeper v3](https://github.com/open-policy-agent/gatekeeper), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
+[Azure Policy](/azure/governance/policy/overview) extends [Gatekeeper v3](https://github.com/open-policy-agent/gatekeeper), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
 Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place.
 The add-on enacts the following functions:

 - Checks with Azure Policy service for policy assignments to the cluster.